harryrosianto/ILD-Prototype/README.md

 - azure-storage-blob==2.1.0

 ### Classes
-At this time, only 5 classes will be picked for the Illegal Logging Detection `suara_gergaji suara_tembakan angin suara_alam orang_berbicara`
+At this time, only 5 classes will be picked for the Illegal Logging Detection using Raspberry Pi `suara_gergaji suara_tembakan angin suara_alam orang_berbicara`

 ### Audio Processing